European-Unified-ID/EUID-docs/api/v2/guides/integration-prebid-server-side.md

 - If you provide a new token that doesn't match the original token used to generate any refreshed tokens, the module discards all stored tokens and uses the new token instead, and keeps it refreshed.

-- During integration testing, set `params.euidApiBase` to `"https://operator-integ.uidapi.com"`.
+- During integration testing, set `params.euidApiBase` to `"https://integ.euid.eu/"`.
 You must set this value to the same environment (production or integration) that you use for generating tokens.

 ## Storing the EUID Token in the Browser
 <!-- GWH same section in integration-prebid.md, integration-prebid-client-side.md, and integration-prebid-client-side.md.
 Ensure consistency -->
 By default, the EUID module stores data using local storage.
 To use a cookie instead, set `params.storage` to `cookie`, as shown in the following example.

-For details, see [Unified ID 2.0 Configuration](https://docs.prebid.org/dev-docs/modules/userid-submodules/unified2.html#unified-id-20-configuration) in the Prebid documentation.
+For details, see [European Unified ID Configuration](https://docs.prebid.org/dev-docs/modules/userid-submodules/euid.html#european-unified-id-configuration) in the Prebid documentation.

 ```js
 pbjs.setConfig({